MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/certificate-rotation-on-prem.md

 1. Continue to [set up VMs](setup-deploy-on-premises-pu41.md#setupvms).
 Here are the specific steps that are required for this process:

     1. Export the scripts that must be run on each VM.

         ```powershell
         # Exports the script files to be executed on each VM into a directory VMs\<VMName>.
         .\Export-Scripts.ps1 -ConfigurationFilePath .\ConfigTemplate.xml
         ```

     2. Copy the contents of each `infrastructure\VMs<VMName>` folder into the corresponding VM (if remoting scripts are used, they will automatically copy the content to the target VMs), and then run the following script.
-Perform this step as an Administrator.
+Perform this step as an administrator.

         ```powershell
         # If remoting, only execute